orf/presentations/?-07-2019 - EuroPython/Python Autoreloader.md

 1. An autoreloader is a common development tool

-2. Hot reloading is really difficult
+2. Hot reloading is really difficult due to messy state

 3. Python autoreloaders restart the process on code changes

-4. The Django autoreloader was pretty crufty
+4. The Django autoreloader was old and hard to extend

 ---